chandanhpcic/docs/source/manual/virtuals.rst

 File copy failed during installation
 ------------------------------------
 This issue is most likely caused by low memory setting.
-Make sure your virtual OPNsense installation has a minimum of 1 GB of RAM.
+Make sure your virtual Reticen8 installation has a minimum of 1 GB of RAM.

 ------------------